will-afs/CooldownManager/README.md

 # CooldownManager
-REST Microservice to respect a cooldown between each call
+REST Microservice to respect a cooldown between each call.

+More info on this solution on [this post](https://www.linkedin.com/feed/update/urn:li:activity:6893219171723816960/)

 Installing the project on your machine
 --------------------------------------